-The points below outline three key ways technology has affected the way we communicate with customers.
+The points below outline three key ways technology have affected the way we communicate with customers.

 What does that mean?

 If you want your online content to be consumed, you have to tailor it to a mobile audience.
-This means having shorter paragraphs instead of large chunks of text, images and video optimized for smaller screens, and a lightening quick page rendering speed . . . among other things.
+This means having shorter paragraphs instead of large chunks of text, images, and video optimized for smaller screens, and a lightning-quick page rendering speed . . . among other things.

-Big data and analytics have opened a floodgate of opportunity for marketers.
+Big data and analytics have opened a floodgate of opportunities for marketers.